 Each time I use the app after some time away from it, I ask myself if it could be easier to use and understand.
 So far, I've not found a reason to change it because the logic is there and it works reliably, exposing confusions in the literature and getting me (and others) to the right answer time after time.

 Are you confused by calculations of permeation through barrier films?
 Confused by Permeance versus Permeability, don't know what a Barrer is, find your calculations differ by a factor of 5 or have no idea how to go from `(cm^3.cm)/(cm^2.s.mmHg)` to `(g.m)/(m^2.day.atm)`?
 If so, you are not alone.
 A wonderful paper1 by Prof Cooksey and colleagues at Clemson University showed that lots of people were equally confused, including textbook authors.
 The 10's of 1000's of visitors to this page are equally confused and as you'll see below, this page itself had errors (now fixed!).

-By tracking down the confusions it was possible to create three clear recommendations - which are implemented here.
+By tracking down the confusions, the Cooksey paper showed it was possible to create four clear recommendations - which are implemented here.
 I've added a 5th and 6th.

 - Be clear whether you want to know TR which is Transmission Rate which is the actual amount that gets through a unit area of a real sample, or whether you want to know the Permeability, P, which is the amount that will go through a unit area of unit thickness.
 In other words, TR is the real quantity which depends on both material properties and their individual Thicknesses, L, and P is the intrinsic property of each material.
 Incidentally, the paper points out that to say "permeability rate" is the same as saying "rate rate".

 - Be clear about what units you are using.
 Permeability is a nightmare of units.
-In this app we sneakily avoid the issue so it is easier to concentrate on the calculations.
+In the first app we sneakily avoid the issue so it is easier to concentrate on the calculations.
 But a fully generalised unit converter is provided below for your convenience.

-- Use the following formulae in this specific format to avoid confusion and to get the right answer every time.
+- For multi-layer calculations, use the formulae below in their specific format to avoid confusion and to get the right answer every time.

 To calculate the total Transmission Rate from individually known TR values (i.e. each layer at its given thickness has a TR known to you experimentally).